jfriedlein/usrmat_LS-Dyna_Fortran/README.md

 ## Our first user material
 1. Open your working directory (the folder with the unpacked object version, e.g. `ls-dyna_smp_d_R11_1_0_139588_winx64_ifort2017vs2017_lib`) in Visual Studio.
 2. Implement your material model code (computation of stress, history variables ...) in the file `dyn21umats.F` (here 'umats' stands for umat-scalar), for instance linear elasticity.
 We code our model in the first unused umat, here it's umat43.
-Note that we right away start with tensor based models, as noted below.
+Note that we right away start with tensor based models, as noted below, which require the ttb files under the path `ttb/...` in the working directory.

 [dyn21umats.F]:
 ```fortran